 Even artists who weren't under the thrall of the green fairy themselves were fascinated by the 'absinthemania' that had taken over society.
 Edgar Degas made a number of studies of the people who frequented cafes for absinthe, and his most famous – originally titled Dans un Cafe but later re-titled L'Absinthe – was hissed at by crowds at Christie's when it came up for auction in 1892, eventually selling for £180.
 Another of his studies, At the Cafe, is on Art UK, the two figures, one grey-faced, engaged in despairing discussion.

-Absinthe was widely banned in Europe and isn’t often drunk in its original, powerful green form any more.
+Absinthe was widely banned in Europe and isn't often drunk in its original, powerful green form any more.
 Yet alcohol as a subject has been re-imagined and re-examined by a generation of contemporary artists.
-Tate Britain’s current display Alcohol and Art brings us up to date: Gilbert and George’s Balls: The Evening before the Morning After – Drinking Sculpture – a series of contemporary photographs designed to evoke the disjointed experience of an evening spent in the pub – hangs opposite The Worship of Bacchus.
-One of the most recent examples of alcohol-influenced art was Joel Goodman’s widely-circulated image from New Years’ Eve 2015, depicting carnage on Manchester’s Well Street, the composition of which was compared to that of classical paintings.
-Performance artist Bryony Kimmings recently put on a show that was the culmination of spending seven days drinking in the mornings as part of a controlled experiment.
-While under the influence of increasing volumes of vodka she composed music, wrote sketches, choreographed dances and read academic papers, while being filmed: all as an examination of the supposed link between alcohol and creativity.
+Tate Britain's 2015–2016 display Art and Alcohol brings us up to date – Gilbert and George's Balls: The Evening before the Morning After – Drinking Sculpture – a series of contemporary photographs designed to evoke the disjointed experience of an evening spent in the pub – hangs opposite Cruikshank's The Worship of Bacchus.

 Molly Tresadern, Art UK Content Creator and Marketer